rajashekarusa/MDTest/Documentation/OfficeDevPnP.Core.Utilities.YammerUtility.f7f05074.md

 ### Parameters
 #### accessToken
 &emsp;&emsp;Type: System.String
-&emsp;&emsp;Access token to the Yammer network
+&emsp;&emsp;accessToken will have all the required permissions to update or retrieve data to Yammer on behalf of the user